 The Cellar

-Located in a Roman Church from the XII century, Chateau d’Épiré’s cellar is a unique place in France to produce a quality white wine.
+Located in a Roman Church from the 12th century, Chateau d’Épiré’s cellar is a privileged setting to produce a quality white wine.

 THE CHURCH